onzfonz/comp227/src/content/6/en/part6a.md

 }
 ```

-And finally, *.eslintrc.js* needs to be altered as follows:
+And finally, *.estlintrc.cjs* needs to be altered as follows:

 ```js
 module.exports = {